-UPDATED May 17,2019 – A Brain injury may be defined as an injury from the brain no matter age at onset.
-A brain injury can result a substantial handicap to the individual who sustained the brain injury and may trigger numerous types of cognitive impairments like lack of focus, memory or other motor-neurological disorders such as ataxia, ALS, Spinal muscular atrophy or Parkinson’s Disease.
-A brain injury may also consist of any injury that’s vascular by nature and not traumatic where there was an event that directly caused or instigated the injury.
+A Brain stem injury can occur via blunt force trauma to the brain no matter the age at onset.
+A head injury can result from a substantial handicap to the individual who sustained the brain injury and may trigger numerous types of cognitive impairments like lack of focus, memory or other motor-neurological disorders such as ataxia, ALS, Spinal muscular atrophy or Parkinson’s Disease.
+A brain stem injury may also consist of any damage that’s vascular by nature and not by blunt force trauma event that directly caused or instigated the intracranial injury.

-Modern treatment options for head injuries are usually divided into 2 types, closed head injuries and penetrating head injuries.
-Overlap for the 2 types does exist and closed head injury treatments can be further segmented into mild, moderate, or severe/traumatic head injuries.
-A brain injury is dissimilar from a traumatic brain injury (TBI) or stroke because an exterior force injures the brain in a damaging violent manner.
-TBI is an injury in the brain which is brought about by some type of traumatic influence.
-TBI can be caused by a blows to the head (severe head trauma,) cerebral trauma, cranial penetration, or even violent trembling.
-Depending on the cause and severity of the brain injury, the brain damage can be classified as serious, moderate or mild and damage from neurodegeneration can include, glia cells, neurons, endothelial cells and Axonal Degeneration.
-(19017556)
+Modern treatment options for head injuries are usually divided into two types, closed head injuries, and penetrating head injuries.
+Overlap for the two types does exist, and closed head injury treatments can be further segmented into mild, moderate, or severe/traumatic head injuries.
+A neurological injury is dissimilar from a traumatic brain injury (TBI) or stroke because an exterior force injures the brain in a damaging violent manner.
+TBI is an injury in the brain which is brought about by some the traumatic influence.
+TBI and brain damage can be caused by blows to the head (severe head trauma,) cerebral trauma, cranial penetration, or even violent trembling.
+Depending on the cause and severity of the trauma, the brain damage can be classified as serious, moderate or mild and damage from neurodegeneration can include, glial cells, neurons, endothelial cells, and Axonal Degeneration.

 Classifications of Traumatic Brain Injuries (TBI)

-A TBI occurs after damage to the brain from external forces such as: Impacts, rapid deceleration or acceleration, blast waves or blunt force trauma.
+A TBI occurs after damage to the brain from external forces such as Impacts, rapid deceleration or acceleration, blast waves, or blunt force trauma.
 After such an incident, overall neurological impairment can be temporary or permanent depending on the severity of blunt force trauma to the head.
 The focus of this article will be to understand the signs, symptoms, and new treatment options for traumatic head injuries that occur after birth only.
-There are currently two subsets brain damage including traumatic and non-traumatic (non-penetrating) brain injuries resulting from exposure to toxins, brain stroke or viral infections.
-Most brain injuries are classified as either neurotrauma or central nervous system injuries that can affect cell signalling and neurotransmitters which can lead to other neurodegenerative conditions like dementia.
+There are currently two subsets brain damage, including traumatic and non-traumatic (non-penetrating) brain injuries resulting from exposure to toxins, brain stroke, or viral infections.
+Most brain injuries are classified as either neurotrauma or central nervous system injuries that can affect cell signaling and neurotransmitters, which can lead to other neurodegenerative conditions like dementia.
 Recent medical studies also indicate that inflammatory and autoimmune processes are major factors process that lead patients from TBI events to eventual permanent loss of cognitive capabilities.

-TBI are classified based on several factors including severity, causative forces, anatomical locations of the injury and the mechanism.
+TBI is classified based on several factors including severity, causative forces, anatomical locations of the injury, and the mechanism.
 Mechanism-related injuries are either considered penetrating head injury or nonpenetrating/blunt/closed injury.
 An open or penetrating head injury happens when an object goes through the skull and breaches the outermost membrane of the brain known as dura mater.

-Traumatic Brain injuries are also classified into 3 categories including: mild, moderate, and severe.
+Traumatic Brain injuries are classified into three categories, including mild, moderate, and severe.
 The most commonly used system around the world to classify TBI severity is known as The Glasgow Coma Scale (GCS).
-The GCS scale (3–15) grades a victim based on their level of consciousness which is based on measuring motor, verbal and eye-opening reactions.
-A brain injury with a GCS of 13 or above is considered mild, a brain injury with a GCS score of 9–12 is considered moderate, and any GCS score below 8 is considered a severe brain injury.
+The GCS scale (3–15) grades a victim based on their level of consciousness, which is based on measuring motor, verbal, and eye-opening reactions.
+A brain injury with a GCS of 13 or above is considered mild, a head injury with a GCS score of 9–12 is deemed to be moderate, and any GCS score below eight is regarded as a severe head injury.

 Each region of the human brain and spinal cord possess various types of specialized cells.
 The Regen Center NeuroCell protocol works through usage of adult MSC+ cells that are isolated and differentiated into neural cells, glial cells and astrocytes needed for specific regions that help in the development of the central nervous system (CNS).

-The goal of our Neural cell replacement therapy and spinal cord injuries is to target the damaged areas and then to repair or dead, damaged or diseased progenitor cells that are found in the neurogenic region.
+The goal of our Neural cell replacement therapy and spinal cord injuries is to target the damaged areas and then to repair dead or diseased progenitor cells that are found in the neurogenic region.

 Initial symptoms and signs of the TBI could consist of: